 Fr.
-David Boettner is the Rector of Sacred Heart Cathedral and was ordained in May 1994.
-He also serves as the Vicar General and Moderator of the Curia at the Diocese of Knoxville.
-He has served as Associate Pastor of Our Lady of Perpetual Help in Chattanooga, Associate Pastor of Sacred Heart Cathedral, Pastor of St. Mary Church in Athens, and as Pastor of St. Thomas the Apostle in Lenoir City.
+David Boettner is the Rector of the Cathedral of the Most Sacred Heart of Jesus and was ordained in May 1994.
+He also serves as the Moderator of the Curia at the Diocese of Knoxville.
+Fr.
+David has served as Associate Pastor of Our Lady of Perpetual Help in Chattanooga, Associate Pastor of Sacred Heart Cathedral, Pastor of St. Mary Church in Athens, and Pastor of St. Thomas the Apostle in Lenoir City.
 He holds a Bachelor of Arts from St. Meinrad and a Master of Divinity degree from St. Mary of the Lake.

 Reverend Jhon Mario Garcia, Associate Pastor

 Father Jhon Mario was born in a town called Dosquebrados in Colombia, South America.
 He is the third of 7 children and entered the seminary of the Congregation of the Mission (Vincentian Fathers) in 2005.
 He was ordained a priest on August 16, 2014.
 After his ordination, he was sent to work in Vocational Ministry for his congregation.
 In 2017, his superiors sent him to work with the Hispanic ministry in California at Saint Mary Magdalen, Camarillo, CA, Archdiocese of Los Angeles, where he worked for two and a half years.

 Reverend Marcin Gladysz, Associate Pastor